 Remember that a judge’s final verdict will be based on the amount that will give the child the best quality of life, within a reasonable amount for the non-custodial parent to pay.

-If you’re living in the Spokane, WA area and need an attorney to represent you in a child support case, contact us today to learn more about our child support services.
+If you’re living in the Washington and need an attorney to represent you in a child support case, contact us today to learn more about our child support services.